globoglobito/Python-Guide/README.md

 ```

 ### Creating a python script with a class
 The main thing... get it?
-IS that because you added the __name .... if you were to run this script in the cli, then it will execute, but if you import it as a module... you will just get the definitions and funcitons... but no execution
+IS that because you added the __name .... if you were to run this script in the cli, then it will execute, but if you import it as a module... you will just get the definitions and functions... but no execution

 ```python